-Are you thinking of entering the Queensland Regional Art Awards?
+Are you thinking of entering the Queensland Regional Art Awards 2021?
 Don’t know where to start?
 Here are some resources to get you thinking about your entry!

 Creating your Artwork

-The theme for this year’s Queensland Regional Art Awards is Wanderlust.
+The theme for this year’s Queensland Regional Art Awards is Paint the Town.
 Your artwork is more likely to be chosen for an award or to tour if it adequately addresses the theme.
 Artworks that don’t address the theme may be deemed ineligible.

 - How to address the theme of an exhibition/competition